 So far this is the only petroglyph I have found that seems to match the Faces Motif.
 Although, if you look closely you can see there is some remaining pigment on the sandstone, so perhaps this carved petroglyph was once painted, too?

-The only ‘Faces’ panel I am aware of that I don’t have photos of right now is the River Faces (Three Faces).
-I tried to hike to these once before but was unable to reach them via the route I took, so I will have to return on a river trip to visit them in the future.
+The only ‘Faces’ panel I am aware of that I don’t have photos of right now is the River Faces (Three Faces) and the Eight Faces.
+I tried to hike to the River Faces once before but was unable to reach them via the route I took, so I will have to return on a river trip to visit them in the future.
 If you are aware of any other pictographs or petroglyphs that match the ‘Faces Motif’ please let me know about them so I can add them!